awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-domainname.md

 ### <a name="aws-resource-apigateway-domainname-example3"></a>

-The following example creates a custom domain name that specifies a regional certificate ARN and an endpoint type\.
+The following example creates a custom domain name that specifies a regional certificate Arn and an endpoint type\.

 #### JSON<a name="aws-resource-apigateway-domainname-example3.json"></a>